markormesher/cs-notes/README.md

 ## A Short Message From Me (Mark)

-All of my notes from the 2016/17 year are now complete and online, so my work here is done!
-Apart from corrections and revision material, this repository will no longer be updated.
-In 2016/17 alone I have uploaded **418 pages of notes** totalling almost **38,000 words**.
-I have shared them for free (and will continue to do so), but **I have a small favour to ask**: if you have found these notes helpful, please consider nominating me in the upcoming KCL Informatics awards season.
-Nominations usually open in mid-April, and I will update this page when they do.
+All of my notes are now complete and online, so my work here is done!
+Apart from corrections and revision material, there will be no more updates.

+In 2016/17 alone I uploaded **418 pages of notes** totalling almost **38,000 words**.
+I have shared them for free and will continue to do so, but **I have a small favour to ask**: if you have found these notes helpful, please consider nominating me for the Exceptional Contribution Award, the Alan Turing Prize, or the Jelf Medal in this year's NMS awards season.
+Nominations can be made [here](https://internal.kcl.ac.uk/NMS/stu/prize/index2.aspx).
+Thank you!

 To those who are using these notes to revise for upcoming exams - good luck!
+Feel free to reach out to me if anything in the notes is unclear or incorrect (my contact details are on my GitHub profile).

 ## Contents